 - In another bowl, mix sugar, oil, eggs, yogurt, applesauce, and vanilla, then stir into dry ingredients by hand until just combined.

-- Divide batter between the two loaf pans and bake for 43-45 minutes, or until a toothpick inserted into the center comes out clean.
+- Scoop the batter into the loaf pan and bake for 45-48 minutes, or until a toothpick inserted into the center comes out clean.

 - Remove from the oven and whisk together the powdered sugar and applesauce for the glaze.

-- When the bread has cooled for a bit, remove from the pan onto a cooling rack and spoon the glaze over the top.
-Allow the glaze to set before slicing.
+- When the bread has cooled for just a bit, pour the glaze over the top.
+It will settle into the cracks and keep the bread moist.
+The glaze will set slightly, but will remain sticky.

 I hope you have a happy Fourth of July!
 If you need a few menu planning ideas, here are a couple of my favorites: